Nordstrom Anniversary Sale: Shop the Best Deals Under $50

-The Nordstrom Anniversary Sale 2021 is here -- one of the biggest shopping events outside of Black Friday.
-For weeks, only Nordy Club members and Nordstrom cardholders had early access to the best Nordstrom deals of the year during the sale preview, but now the sale is wide open, which means the deep discounts on your favorite brands are gonna go fast.
+The Nordstrom Anniversary Sale is the biggest shopping events outside of Black Friday, so you know the deals are good.
+For weeks, only Nordy Club members and Nordstrom cardholders had early access, but now the sale is wide open.
+We've been shopping since the beginning and we've picked out the best deals under $50 that we're actually excited about to share with you.

 This is the sale fashion and beauty editors have been waiting for all year.
 And when a sale as big as the Nordstrom Anniversary Sale comes along, sometimes there are just too many amazing deals.
 Luckily for you, the ET Style editors have spent hours digging deep into each and every category to find you not only the best items, but the best deals on a budget.
 We've found deals perfect to prep for going back to school, for getting back into the office or stepping out on campus.
 There are discounts on fall fashion, activewear,luxury home goods, beauty and a whole lot more.
 Don't forget, as soon as this year's sale ends, these items return to their regular prices, so be sure to fill your cart with deals from your favorite brands while you can.